This compilation of mods is part of a larger Modlist. If this is the first time seeing the Ai Cave Modlist please check out the landing page first!

 Head over to the FFdec Github and download the ZIP archive (second one from the top).

-Move the downloaded archive into your Modding Tools folder and extract it the same way you did xEdit.
-Then rename the folder “FFdec” and delete the archive.
+Move the downloaded archive into your Modding Tools folder and extract it in your Modding Tools folder the same way you did with BAE.
+You can then rename the folder to just “FFdec” and delete the archive.
 Keep in mind that this is only used to open and edit .swf files and therefore does not need to be launched from MO2.

 BethINI is a tool that we’ll be using to optimize our skyrim.ini and skyrimprefs.ini.
 If you don’t know, these are the files where many of the Skyrim game and engine settings are stored.
 Unfortunately Bethesda kinda threw in the values for these haphazardly so in order to improve performance, graphics and stability, we will be using BethINI to set these to values optimized by the Modding Community.

 All the instructions you need to install and run BethINI are featured in this video.
 Just like the video, we are going to clean an MO2 profile.
 The difference is that ours is named “default” so make sure that “INI Path” (Seen at 2:45 in the video) is instead set to “Mod Organizer > default”.